Officers & Board of Trustees

 Adrian M. Moran, M.D.

-Dr. Moran is currently appointed as Associate Clinical Professor of Pediatrics at the Tufts University School of Medicine.
+Adrian Moran, M.D., is an Associate Clinical Professor of Pediatrics at the Tufts University School of Medicine.

-Dr. Moran is a fellow of the American Academy of Pediatrics and the American College of Cardiology, with subspecialties including fetal echocardiology, cardiac magnetic resonance imaging, and cardiomyopathy management.
-His research is renowned and has been widely published, including the Journal of the American College of Cardiology, the American Journal of Cardiology, Science, Pediatrics, and the American Heart Journal.
+Dr. Moran is a fellow of the American Academy of Pediatrics and the American College of Cardiology.
+He is board certified in pediatric and adult congenital cardiology with subspecialty interests in fetal echocardiology, cardiac magnetic resonance imaging, cardiomyopathy management, and adult congenital cardiology.
+His research has been widely published, including the Journal of the American College of Cardiology, the American Journal of Cardiology, Science, Pediatrics, and the American Heart Journal.

-Dr. Moran graduated Medical School at University College in Dublin, Ireland.
+Dr. Moran graduated medical school at University College in Dublin, Ireland.
 He has previously held staff cardiologist positions at Our Lady’s Hospital for Sick Children in Crumlin, Ireland, as well as Children’s Hospital in Boston and Harvard Medical School.
-Dr. Moran is Board Certified in Pediatric Cardiology
+Dr. Moran has previously worked as a management consultant with McKinsey & Company.

 Brian H. Noyes

 Brian Noyes serves as Vice President and Shareholder of R.M.
 Davis, Inc.